 Senator Mike Mansfield wanted U.S. forces to remain in their coastal enclaves.
-He thought Johnson would be making a grave mistake if he ordered American troops out of the enclaves and into South Vietnam’s interior lands.
+He thought Johnson would be making a grave mistake if he ordered American troops out of the enclaves and into South Vietnam’s paddy lands.
 According to Mansfield, U.S. forces had no experience fighting in a tropical environment like the one in South Vietnam nor did U.S. troops know how to fight as counter-insurgents.
 Mansfield believed that if U.S. troops ventured into rural South Vietnam, the South Vietnamese peasantry would not lend them any support, making their job of finding and killing the guerrillas nearly impossible.
 Absent peasant support, the U.S. military effort would stall.
 Without the military intelligence so necessary to finding, fixing, and destroying the Vietcong, the U.S. expeditionary force would become dangerous and dumb as it bounded blindly through the countryside.
 Mansfield advised Johnson to hold two or three major enclaves, including Saigon and Danang.
 All U.S. personnel then in South Vietnam, as well as America’s South Vietnamese allies, should be drawn into the American-held enclaves.
 Once the U.S. had consolidated its position within those enclaves, it could negotiate a compromise political settlement with Hanoi over the future makeup of the government of South Vietnam.
 Mansfield envisioned the enclaves as bargaining chips, offered to the Communists in exchange for political concessions, such as a role for America’s South Vietnamese allies in a coalition government in Saigon.

-Like Taylor, Mansfield feared that General Giap would try and lure U.S. units onto a big base in the Vietnamese hinterland so that he could stage another Dien Bien Phu.
+Like Taylor, Mansfield feared that General Giap would try and lure U.S. units onto a big base in the Vietnamese hinterland so that he could stage a second Dien Bien Phu.
 The Montana senator felt strongly that U.S. troops in the Central Highlands faced the very real prospect of entrapment and destruction by the Communists.
 In a March 24, 1965, memo to Johnson, Mansfield wrote, “From the point of view of our diplomatic position, two or three accessible and more defensible bases will be of greater value than numerous installations in the interior which can become, one by one, the targets of massed Vietcong attacks….”

 Mansfield’s recommendation to Johnson underscored a hard truth about the situation on the ground in South Vietnam.
 In late March 1965, the Vietcong dominated or contested almost all of rural South Vietnam.
 By one estimate, the Vietcong controlled over ninety percent of South Vietnam’s territory.
 The Allies held the towns and cities, the Vietcong ruled the hamlets and villages.
 Mansfield saw South Vietnam as a lost cause; and he firmly believed Johnson would be wise not to try and salvage it.
-The U.S. should hold the major enclaves, negotiate a political settlement that gave America’s South Vietnamese allies a say in the future of the southern region, and get the hell out.
+The U.S. should hold a few major enclaves, negotiate a political settlement that gave America’s South Vietnamese allies a say in the future of the southern region, and get the hell out.

 On April 1, 1965, President Johnson moved the U.S. one-step closer to a war in the interior of South Vietnam.
 On that day, he gave the Marines based in the Danang-Phu Bai area authority to engage in limited counter-insurgency operations in the areas surrounding their enclaves.
-The administration insisted the Marines were still on the defensive and that these counter-insurgency operations were to protect the U.S.’s base areas from Vietcong units known to be operating nearby.
-That administration explanation was true.
+The administration insisted the Marines were still on the defensive and that these counter-insurgency operations were to protect American base areas from Vietcong units known to be operating nearby.
+This explanation was true.
 Active patrolling outside the wire at Danang and Phu Bai did enhance security at both bases.
 Marine patrols kept Vietcong sappers and mortar crews off-balance and away from the bases.
-But the unstated reason for the counter-insurgency authorization was so the Marines could experiment with tactics.
+But the unstated reason for the counter-insurgency operations was so the Marines could experiment with tactics.
 The Pentagon, MACV, and the White House wanted to see how well the Marines did as counter-insurgents in the strange and difficult South Vietnamese environment.
 Would the Marines find the Vietcong?
 How well would they operate in the tropics?
 Would the peasantry resent the American Marines walking through their hamlets?
 These were some of the questions the administration wanted answered by the Marines.
 In authorizing the first, limited counter-insurgency operations, the administration revealed a willingness to abandon the enclave strategy, step into the South Vietnamese countryside, and fight a counter-insurgency war.